touka-tt/resume/content/_index.md

 - json
 ---
 Working as a solution architect for the financial field on AWS.
-Previously, I developed trading systems for the Tokyo Stock Exchange at Fujitsu for almost 10 years.
+Previously, I was the technical lead for an agile development team developing trading systems for the Tokyo Stock Exchange at Fujitsu.
-And I was the technical lead for the Agile development team.
+I am an Agile development specialist with certifications as a Certified Scrum Master and a Certified Scrum Developer.
 I also work as a freelance web designer/video editor and build a better relationship between IT and design.

 ### Summary